Infinite utility: counterparts and ultimate locations: People at times

-Second, the specification of a future as a list of pairs $((u_1, p_1), (u_2, p_2),\ldots)$ can be simplified if people at times are the ultimate locations.
-Since $((u_1, p_1), (u_2, p_2), \ldots)$ and $((u_1, p_1’),(u_2, p_2’), \ldots)$ are indistinguishable if we identify people born at the same time, it becomes convenient to associate a future with a sequence $u_1, u_2, u_3,\ldots$ of utilities.
-We then interpret $u_i$ not as the lifetime utility of a particular person, but as the lifetime utility the person born at time $t_i$, whoever he or she will be.
+My next step is to observe that NDV induces a counterpart relation that identifies people born at the same time in different futures.
+To see this, consider two futures, $ ((u_1, p_1), (u_2, p_2), (u_3, p_3),$ $\ldots)$ and $ ((u_1', p_1'), (u_2', p_2'), (u_3', p_3'), \ldots)$.
+If there were no non-identity effect, then $p_t$ and $p_t'$ \emph{would be} the same individual.
+By NDV, we can therefore reason as if $p_t$ and $p_t'$ were the same individual.
+Let $\rN$ denote the counterpart relation that identifies $p_t$ and $p_t'$.\footnote{Note that the meaning of a counterpart in the present discussion is different compared with the Counterpart Theory of David Lewis, where counterpart relations are similarity relations.
+In the present discussion, that $p'$ is a counterpart to $p$ means that it is not morally relevant to distinguish $p$ and $p'$.
+This is not a claim to the effect that $p'$ is more similar to $p$ than to other objects in the world that $p$ inhabits.
+I return to this point in \S \ref{subsect: objection1}.}

-Third, the difference between the \emph{de re} and \emph{de dicto} interpretations of \enquote{the person born at time $t$} seems to bear on the question of whether people come in a natural order.
-(I return to this question several times below.)
-As an illustration, consider the statement \begin{quotation} \enquote{The person born at time $t$ could have been born at time $t-1$.} \end{quotation} Interpreted \emph{de re}, this statement makes perfect sense (although the correctness of the claim depends, among other things, on our conception of personal identity).
-On the \emph{de dicto} interpretation, the statement does not make sense.
-Relatedly, while it is difficult to see how a set of specific people can have a natural order, the claim that people at times come in a natural order is not as easily dismissed.
+Note that if we identify people born at the same time in different futures, it becomes convenient to associate a future with a sequence $(u_1, u_2, u_3,\ldots)$ of utilities.
+We then interpret $u_i$ not as the lifetime utility of a specific person, but as the lifetime utility the person born at time $t_i$ \emph{de dicto}.
+This is one way of interpreting the utility streams framework used in the literature on intergenerational equity \citep{Dia65,FM03,Lau10}.